haocheng6/rollup-plugin-github-code-import/README.md

 ## Examples

+The output of the following examples can be found at the documentation page.

 ### Importing an Entire File

 To import code from GitHub, simply add `reference` to the opening line of a